 We believe that the best place to learn to teach is in school so our trainees spend most of their time in Partnership schools learning from experienced and highly skilled teachers, but lectures and workshops are also delivered by serving practitioners who are experts in their fields.
 For those needing a more flexible route through their training, we also offer a part-time option in all subjects.

 The opportunity to gain a PGCE

 Although the programme is predominantly school-based, trainees work towards a PGCE (Post Graduate Certificate in Education), which is awarded by the University of Bristol.

 Our track record

 Support that is second to none

 Our purpose is to recruit and train the best teachers for our schools.
 We want people who train with GITEP to achieve their full potential.
 Trainees have a Subject Mentor and a Professional Lead in their placement schools, a Subject Lead who meets them weekly and course leaders who know them well.
 Ofsted commented that “trainees receive well considered, personal support to enable them to succeed”.

 Ofsted described GITEP as selecting placements “with extreme care to ensure that trainees develop a broad knowledge of school contexts”.
-Our Partnership includes some of the highest performing schools in the country with seven designated “teaching schools” and 10 schools graded outstanding by Ofsted.
+Our Partnership includes some of the highest performing schools in the country, including the two designated teaching school hubs for Gloucestershire and 10 schools graded outstanding by Ofsted.
 They also include a complete mix of comprehensive, selective, mixed and single sex, urban, and rural schools.

 Ongoing support in your teaching career